OpenJetGet Started

 Why OpenJet

-| What it does | Why it matters | |---|---| | **Easy local LLM setup** | Get a working local coding agent without manually learning the entire backend and runtime stack first | | **Unified backend + harness** | One local system instead of separately wiring together a model runtime, config layer, frontend, and agent workflow | | **Claude-Code-style workflow** | Read files, edit code, run commands, and work in a terminal agent instead of a plain chat window | | **Hardware-aware setup** | OpenJet picks sensible defaults for your machine instead of leaving you to trial-and-error every setting | | **Fully local** | Your code stays on your machine, with no cloud dependency required | | **Remote execution support** | Run the model on one machine and execute on another | | **SDK + benchmarks included** | Script the same runtime from Python and measure performance on your own hardware |
+| What it does | Why it matters | |---|---| | **Easy local LLM setup** | Get a working local agent without manually learning the entire backend and runtime stack first | | **Unified backend + harness** | One local system instead of separately wiring together a model runtime, config layer, frontend, and agent workflow | | **Local agent loop** | Work with files, approve shell commands, connect tools, and iterate against a local model | | **Hardware-aware setup** | OpenJet picks sensible defaults for your machine instead of leaving you to trial-and-error every setting | | **No API calls or data upload** | Keep the agent loop on your machine instead of sending work to a hosted model provider | | **Remote execution support** | Run the model on one machine and execute on another | | **SDK + benchmarks included** | Script the same runtime from Python and measure performance on your own hardware |

 What you get